JanssenBenedict/eshop/README.md

 ## Creating a New Functional Test Suite
 If I were to create a new functional test suite that verifies the number of items in the product list through a new Java class similar to the prior functional test suites with the same setup procedures and instance variables, it would result in unnecessary code duplication.
-The code of the new functional test suite will reduce the code quality due to the duplication of the code making my program code redundant.
+The code of the new functional test suite will indeed reduce the code quality due to the duplication of the code making my program repetitive or redundant.
 To resolve this, the duplication of my code must be eliminated.
 Instead, I can write a new base functional test suite with the same setup procedures and instance variables, then have the functional test suits that utilize those procedures and variables extend that base Java class.